THE CHRISTIAN FREEDOM HAS BEEN GRADUALLY TAKEN AWAY

 Selling lottery tickets or having a gambling enterprise for betting in connection with money is a form of extortion.
 The Bible shows that extortioners must be disfellowshipped from the congregation.

-In addition to gambling, a Witness could also be disfellowshipped if he produced idolatrous objects or his work supported the armed forces or political organizations.
+In addition to gambling, a Witness could also be disfellowshipped if he produced idolatrous objects or had sexual relations with someone to whom he was not married.
 From 1974 onward, the Governing Body made a full-scale attempt to decide which kinds of secular work Witnesses could engage in.
 This is seen in an article in Kingdom Ministry of February 1974, pages 5 and 6.
 The Watchtower of July 1, 1973, made the use of tobacco a disfellowshipping offense, and Kingdom Ministry of July 1973 showed how the congregation should deal with those who continued to use tobacco:

 Since then [the two mentioned publications] a number of questions have been raised concerning the growing, selling and distributing of tobacco and tobacco products in connection with one’s employment.
 There are some types of employment that are quite clearly in open conflict with the Bible standards.
 Thus, Jehovah’s witnesses have long refused to recognize as approved members of the congregation persons who make their living at gambling, or by producing idolatrous objects, or who do work that is directly contrary to the ways of peace described at Isaiah 2:4.
 When one’s work is clearly contrary to Bible standards, it can rightly result in one’s being rejected by the congregation, disfellowshipped.
 The Bible itself sets the standard or rule that is the basis for such action.